villekf/OMEGA-doc/docs/source/algorithms.rst

 Non-local generalized Gaussian Markov random field prior can be selected with ``options.NLGGMRF = true``.
 As with RDP, the `p`, `q`, and `c` parameters affect this prior as well.

+All the non-local methods also support an "adaptive" non-local weighting.
+This is enabled with ``options.NLAdaptive`` and is based on http://dx.doi.org/10.1016/j.compmedimag.2015.02.008.
+Note that the filter parameter (``options.sigma``) is the s value from the paper, while the t value is adjusted with ``options.NLAdaptiveConstant``.

 Preconditioners
 ===============